endless-sky/rfcs/rfcs/0004-categorized-attributes.md

 _Categorized attributes_ are referred to as _old-form_ when denoted by a string, and _new-form_ when denoted by a _category_+_effect_+_modifier_ combination.

-Every _categorized attribute_ MUST be represented by exactly one _category_+_effect_+_modifier_ combination, though some combinations SHOULD not be supported.
+Every _categorized attribute_ MUST be represented by exactly one _category_+_effect_+_modifier_ combination, though some combinations SHOULD NOT be supported.

 There MUST be a _default modifier_ indicating the base value of a non over-time effect.

 ## Data format

 The data format MUST define a keyword for every _category_.
 It MUST either define a keyword for every _effect_ and _modifier_ individually, or a keyword for every _effect_ and _modifier_ combination.
-It MUST NOT define a keyword for the _default modifier_
+It MUST NOT define a keyword for the _default modifier_.

 These keywords MUST be supported for parsing, and MUST NOT be context-sensitive.
 These keywords MUST be supported by a parser in a nested approach.